xzhangem/DeAR-shape/README.md

 The experiments results are stored in [results](https://github.com/xzhangem/DeAR-shape/tree/main/DeAR-FUSS/results) file.

 ## Datasets:
-We use the public datasets [Pancreas from Shapeworks](http://medicaldecathlon.com/), [Liver](http://medicaldecathlon.com/), [Thyrold](https://medshapenet.ikim.nrw/), and [Femur](https://www.sciencedirect.com/science/article/pii/S1361841518304882).
+We use the public datasets [Pancreas](http://medicaldecathlon.com/), [Liver](http://medicaldecathlon.com/), [Thyrold](https://medshapenet.ikim.nrw/), and [Femur](https://www.sciencedirect.com/science/article/pii/S1361841518304882).
 The processed pancreas data can be available at [Shapeworks](https://sciinstitute.github.io/ShapeWorks/latest/), and the number of Femur data can be found at the appendix of [FCM](https://www.sciencedirect.com/science/article/pii/S1361841521002243).

 ## Acknowledgements
 The implementation of [DeAR-OP](https://github.com/xzhangem/DeAR-shape/tree/main/DeAR-OP) is adapted from [H2_SurfaceMatch](https://github.com/emmanuel-hartman/H2_SurfaceMatch), and implementation of [DeAR-FUSS](https://github.com/xzhangem/DeAR-shape/tree/main/DeAR-FUSS) is adpated from [FUSS](https://github.com/NafieAmrani/FUSS).